 We have retained a strong preference for certain fruits.

+In 2013, American’s fruits of choice were bananas, melons, apples, and oranges.
+Our fruit preferences were the same in 1970.
+In the 43-year time span, consumption of avocados, bananas, cantaloupes, grapes, pineapples, and strawberries increased while consumption of apples, cranberries, peaches, and plums declined.
 In recent years, robust demand for avocados, blueberries, cherries, lemons, limes, mangoes, papayas, and pineapples has been driving growth in fresh fruit commodities.
-USDA analysts attribute this growth in fruit use to preparation of traditional dishes by a more ethnically diverse population as well as heightened interest in a healthy diet.
+USDA analysts attribute this growth in fruit used to the preparation of traditional dishes by a more ethnically diverse population as well as heightened interest in a healthy diet.

 So why the increasing diversity in our produce?

 To help meet the growing demand for fruits and vegetables, plant breeding has resulted in new varieties of popular produce items with increased yields, extended growing seasons, improved product quality fruit, and enhanced shelf-life.
 Tomatoes and strawberries are two prime examples of fruits where year-round availability is a direct result of breeding new varieties.